-The performance period under the MPP Performance Awards granted in 2012 runs through December 31, 2014.
-The Company considers the compensation under the MPP Performance Award to have been earned over the entirety of the performance period.
-2012 marked the end of the three-year performance period for the first MPP Performance Awards granted in 2010.
-Accordingly, with such performance period now complete, the following table is included to set forth the metrics chosen for each NEO's 2010 MPP Performance Award, the percentage that metric counted toward the NEO's overall performance, and the threshold, target, and maximum goals for each metric.
+The performance period under the MPP Performance Awards granted in 2013 runs through December 31, 2015.
+The Company considers compensation earned under an MPP Performance Award to have been earned over the entirety of the performance period.
+2013 was the final year of the three-year performance period for the MPP Performance Awards granted in 2011.
+The metrics chosen for each NEO's 2011 MPP Performance Award, the percentage that each metric counted toward the NEO's overall performance, and the threshold, target and maximum goals for each metric are presented in the table below: